sellerlabs/research-php/README.md

 ## How to install:

-This is a private package so composer dependencies need to be manually added:
+This package is currently not in Packagist, so you need to add dependencies to your `package.json` manually:

 ```
 "repositories": [
         {
             "type": "vcs",
-            "url": "git@bitbucket.org:roundsphere/nodemws-client.git"
+            "url": "git@github.com:sellerlabs/modernmws-php.git"
         }
     ],
 "require": {